 1 Introduction

 This Report includes the sharing and compatibility studies of WAS/RLAN in the 5 GHz frequency range.
+The primary purpose of the report is to provide background information for the development of CEPT Brief on Agenda item 1.16 and the related ECP.

 It is intended to represent the response to invites ITU-R c), d), e) and f) of Resolution 239 (WRC-15) under WRC-19 agenda item 1.16.